MSallermann/chemfit/docs/src/usage/ase_objective_function_api.rst

         atoms.calc.parameters.sigma = params["sigma"]
         atoms.calc.parameters.epsilon = params["epsilon"]

-For a more sophisticated example see :py:class:`scme_fitting.scme_objective_function.SCMEParameterApplier`.
+For a more sophisticated example see :py:class:`scme_fitting.scme_factories.SCMEParameterApplier`.

 Putting it all together